yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 Open `http://localhost:8080` in a browser.
 Can you see "Hello, world`"?
 If not, review your docker configurations and created files.

-If you're more CLI person, you can also test it by `curl localhost:8080` .
+If you're a more CLI person, you can also test it by `curl localhost:8080` .
 It's easier.

 ## Configure the MySQL container

-This section consists of two sub sections:
+This section consists of two subsections:

 - Create a database on the MySQL container
 - Bind a volume to the MySQL container for persistency

-You firstly need to create a database in MySQL container.
-It's achieved just setting up environment variables on it.
-Secondaly persistent server's data using a `volume` feature.
+Firstly, you need to create a database in the MySQL container.
+It’s achieved by just setting up environment variables on it.
+Secondly, persistent server’s data using a `volume` feature.

-Let's go through from the first one.

 ### Create a database on the MySQL container

 Fortunately, it's quite easy to create an initial database with the MySQL docker image.
-[MySQL repository reference](https://hub.docker.com/_/mysql) says, this image creates an initial database if you set **environment variables**.
+[MySQL repository reference](https://hub.docker.com/_/mysql) says this image creates an initial database if you set **environment variables**.
 So let's set them in the file:

 ```diff
   db: